grscheller/neovim-notes/VimSpecificFeatures.md

 ## Vim Macros

-A useful *Normal Mode* feature of vim is the `.` command which repeats the last *Normal Mode* command which changed text.
+A useful *normal mode* feature of vim is the `.` command which repeats the last *normal mode* command which changed text.
 Combining with the `n` command is an extremely useful and powerful paradigm.

 But, what if you want to do a series of commands between searches?
 The vim macro feature comes to the rescue.

-This feature allows you to repeat a sequence of *Normal Mode* and *Command Mode* commands.
+This feature allows you to repeat a sequence of *normal mode* and *command mode* commands.
 Macros are stored in vim registers.

-To create a macro, issue the *Normal Mode* `q` command followed by a vim register name, say `a`.
+To create a macro, issue the *normal mode* `q` command followed by a vim register name, say `a`.
 At the bottom of the screen you see the text `recording @a`.
-Issue both *Normal Mode* and *Command Mode* commands and edit as usual.
-To finish, issue another *Normal Mode* `q` command.
+Issue both *normal mode* and *command mode* commands and edit as usual.
+To finish, issue another *normal mode* `q` command.
 At a later time, to execute this macro and repeat the sequence of commands, type `@a`.

 As an example, say you want to change instances of "Unix programming"